-This Scalloped Sweet Potatoes recipe can easily satisfy the whole family.
-This dish is very simple and easy to make which is really perfect especially during holiday preparations when schedules are quite hectic.
+This Scalloped Sweet Potatoes Casserole can easily satisfy the whole family.
+The dish is very simple and easy to make, which is really helpful during the busy and hectic holiday preparation schedule.

-Whether it is for Thanksgiving, Christmas, or just a weekend dinner, this side dish is totally a winner.
-It is a favorite of mine because it never fails to please everyone, and is very delicious!
+Whether you are looking for a perfect holiday meal for Thanksgiving or Christmas dinner, or just a weekend dinner, this side dish is totally a winner.
+It is a favorite of mine because it is creamy, cheesy, and very delicious!

-Cheese and spuds are already such a bomb combination and this recipe just takes it to the next level by baking it with a generous amount of milk and sautéed herbs.
-Loaded with three types of cheese, this dish is extraordinarily savory and mouthwatering.
+Cheese and spuds are already such a perfect combination!
+However, this casserole just takes it to the next level by baking it with a generous amount of milk and sautéed herbs.
+Also, it is loaded with three types of cheeses to make it extra creamy!
+Simply put, this dish is extraordinarily savory and mouthwatering.

 I love baking it and sharing it with my neighbors and friends.
 That is why I am also sharing this recipe with you and I hope you have a good time making and eating it as much as I did.

 - Sweet Potatoes: If possible go with organic type.